 Specific-purpose committee becoming a general-purpose committee.
-If a specific-purpose committee engages in activities that make the committee a general-purpose committee, the committee must file a new campaign treasurer appointment (on Form GTA) with the Ethics Commission before it may accept more than \$500 in total political contributions as a general-purpose committee.
-Further, the committee may not make total political expenditures of more than \$500 as a general-purpose committee unless it has had Form GTA on file with the Ethics Commission for at least 60 days and has accepted contributions from at least 10 persons.
+If a specific-purpose committee engages in activities that make the committee a general-purpose committee, the committee must file a new campaign treasurer appointment (on Form GTA) with the Ethics Commission before it may accept more than \$500 in total political contributions or make more than \$500 in total political expenditures as a general purpose committee.